A tree perspective on stick-breaking models in covariate-dependent mixtures: Impact of the tree on posterior uncertainty

-Our generalization of this Gibbs step is stated explicitly in Algorithm \ref{alg:gibbs}.
-Given a posterior draw, for all $i \in [n] \coloneqq \{1, \ldots, n\}$, let $C_{\tau}(i)$ be $\tau$'s leaf node assigned to observation $i$.
-For each internal node $\bep$, the update for the coefficient $\bgamma_{\bep}$ relies on a Bayesian logistic regression with responses

-for all $i$ corresponding to a descendant node of $\bep$.
-Here, a ``left descendant'' of $\bep$ is either the left child or a descendant of the left child of $\bep$, and ``right descendant'' is defined similarly.
-For example, in LT the left child of any internal node is a leaf (see Figure \ref{fig:sb}) whereas for any internal node in BT the number of left descendant nodes equals the number of right descendant nodes.
-This formulation easily applies to any finite treeSB scheme.
+Our generalization of this Gibbs step is stated explicitly in Algorithm~1 in the Supplemental Material (we later introduce Algorithm~\ref{alg:gibbsrandomeffect} in the main text which is a further generalization that incorporates both fixed and random effects).
+Given a posterior draw, for all $i = 1, \ldots, n$ let $C_{\tau}(i)$ be $\tau$'s leaf node assigned to observation $i$.
+For each internal node $\bep$, the update for the coefficient $\bgamma_{\bep}$ relies on a Bayesian logistic regression with responses $Z_{i\bep}$, defined as the indicator that leaf node $C_{\tau}(i)$ is a ``left descendant'' of node $\bep$, for all $i$ corresponding to a descendant node of $\bep$.
+A ``left descendant'' of $\bep$ is either $\bep$'s left child or a descendant of $\bep$'s left child, and ``right descendant'' is defined similarly.
+In a lopsided tree the left child of any internal node is a leaf (see Figure~\ref{fig:treestructure}) whereas for any internal node in a balanced tree the number of left descendants equals the number of right descendants.
+This formulation easily applies to any finite tree stick-breaking scheme.
+However, we find that training a balanced-tree mixture model takes less time than training its lopsided-tree counterpart for the data sets in Section~\ref{sec:grifols} and Section~3 in the Supplementary Material; this observation is supported by the theoretical discussion in Section~2 in the Supplementary Material.

-Next we compare between LT and BT the computational cost of this Gibbs step for some arbitrarily fixed MCMC iteration.
-In this case, each tree has the same number of internal nodes and hence their corresponding mixture models perform the same number of regressions.
-From this viewpoint, the computational cost should be the same between the two SB schemes.
-However, we find from experience that for the data sets in Sections \ref{sec:simstudy} and \ref{sec:grifols}, training a BTM model takes less time than training its LTM counterpart, which is supported by the theoretical discussion in Section \ref{sec:SM_gibbs_runtime} in the Supplementary Materials.